rootkovska/rootkovska.github.io/README.md

 the only reason for me to play with this words you're reading.
 <br>
-To tell you the whole truth I had some sort of blog a bit before Google popped up (2001): the reason was that I need to practice some advanced Perl programming so I packed togeter an opinion-spitting tool.
+To tell you the whole truth I had some sort of blog a bit before Google popped up (2001): the reason was that I had need to practice some advanced Perl programming so I packed togeter an opinion-spitting tool.
 And after 6 months was down again: do the world really needs my opinions?
 No.